amazon-archives/skill-sample-nodejs-calendar-reader/README.md

 6. Review the Intent Schema below.
 This is written in JSON and provides the information needed to map the intents we want to handle programmatically.
 Copy this from the intent schema in the [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-calendar-reader/blob/master/speechAssets/intents.json).

-    Below you will see the a collection of built-in intents to simplify handling common user tasks, and then two additional custom intents for querying our calendar source.
+    Below you will see a collection of built-in intents to simplify handling common user tasks, and then two additional custom intents for querying our calendar source.
 Intents can optionally have arguments called slots.
 For our two custom intents, "searchIntent" and "eventIntent," we will use these slots to define the data type that we are expecting the user to provide.

     Slots are predefined data types that we expect the user to provide.
 You can think of validation on a webpage's text box as an example of a slot.
 If Alexa doesn't receive the correct data type, it won't be able to execute the intent.